watermelon growing tips

 There are too many varieties of watermelon to name here.
 However, there are four basic types of watermelon: seedless, picnic, icebox, and the yellow/orange fleshed.

-Watermelon Growing Tips Australia
+Watermelon Growing Season

 Watermelon grows in the tropics!
 It also grows well in sub-tropical areas and will even grow in temperate areas (if planted in the right location).